Holographic Evidence for Non-Supersymmetric Conformal Manifolds

 Amongst quantum field theories, conformal field theories (CFTs) play a distinguished role.
 For example, CFTs are important in statistical mechanics, where they provide a description of many phase transitions.
 Moreover, CFTs are fixed points of the renormalisation-group flow thus introducing a notion of universality.
 Finally, because of the constraints imposed by conformal invariance, strongly-coupled CFTs can provide an insight into non-perturbative QFTs more generally.

 An important question to ask when studying CFTs is whether they are isolated fixed points of the renormalisation-group flow, or belong to a family of CFTs, known as a conformal manifold.
 The conformal manifold is spanned by exactly marginal deformations of the CFT, i.e.\ marginal operators whose $\beta$-functions vanish exactly to all orders.
-Over the last decade, much progress has been gained into local properties of conformal manifolds of supersymmetric conformal field theories \cite{Leigh:1995ep,Kol:2002zt,Green:2010da,Kol:2010ub,Baggio:2017mas}.
-In particular, four-dimensional ${\cal N}=1$ and three-dimensional ${\cal N}=2$ CFTs generically possess conformal manifolds, whose dimensions can be deduced from the symmetry of the CFTs, without need to compute $\beta$-functions or even having a Lagrangian description.
+Over the last decade, much insight has been gained into local properties of conformal manifolds of supersymmetric conformal field theories \cite{Leigh:1995ep,Kol:2002zt,Green:2010da,Kol:2010ub,Baggio:2017mas}.
+In particular, it is not uncommon for four-dimensional ${\cal N}=1$ and three-dimensional ${\cal N}=2$ CFTs to possess conformal manifolds, whose dimensions can be deduced from the symmetry of the CFTs, without need to compute $\beta$-functions or even having a Lagrangian description.

-On the other hand, no example of a non-supersymmetric conformal manifold is known to date.
+On the other hand, no example is known of a non-supersymmetric conformal field theory in more than two dimensions featuring a conformal manifold.
 Indeed, they are widely believed not to exist, since it is unclear how the precise cancellations in the $\beta$-functions will be achieved without supersymmetry.
 However, there are no ``no-go theorems'' that forbid non-supersymmetric conformal manifolds.
-As a result, the existence of non-supersymmetric conformal manifolds has been largely the subject of speculation, with only few systematic analyses performed recently \cite{Behan:2017mwi,Hollands:2017chb,Sen:2017gfr,Bashmakov:2017rko}.
+As a result, the existence of non-supersymmetric conformal manifolds has been largely the subject of speculation, with only few systematic analyses performed recently \cite{Bashmakov:2017rko,Behan:2017mwi,Hollands:2017chb,Sen:2017gfr}.

 The AdS/CFT correspondence \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj} between anti-de Sitter (AdS) solutions of string theory and CFTs provides a powerful tool to address this question, at least in the ``large-N limit'' where the rank of the gauge group of the CFT is taken to be large.
 The correspondence maps the conformal manifold of a CFT to a continuous family, known as the ``moduli space'', of AdS solutions of string theory.
-As yet, no continuous family of non-supersymmetric AdS solutions of string theory has been constructed.
+As yet, no continuous family of non-supersymmetric AdS solutions of string theory has been constructed, with the possible exception of \cite{Frolov:2005dj} (see discussion below).
 Indeed, non-supersymmetric AdS solutions of string theory are conjectured to be unstable \cite{Ooguri:2016pdq}, with only a handful of \textit{isolated} potentially stable non-supersymmetric AdS vacua known \cite{Guarino:2020flh}.